genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/07_foundation-login.md

 ### Enable SSO

 As mentioned in the [authentication](#sso) section, SSO must be configured on the server, but some front-end configuration is required too.

-Setting `ssoToggle` is required to enable the SSO authentication as an option for the user, and then the user can enable that flow with a checkbox that controls `ssoEnable`.
-Enabling `ssoEnable` at the route level will set the SSO flow to be the default.
+- Setting `ssoToggle` is required to enable the SSO authentication as an option for the user; the user can then enable that flow with a checkbox that controls `ssoEnable`.
+- Enabling `ssoEnable` at the route-level sets the SSO flow to be the default.

-Finally, set `defaultRedirectUrl`, which controls where the `Login` micro front-end will take the user back to once they complete the SSO journey.
+- Finally, set `defaultRedirectUrl`, which controls where the `Login` micro front-end will take the user back to once they complete the SSO journey.
 For example, setting option to `/home` will take the user to the `/home` path if they successfully login via SSO.